Mammography uses X-rays to create images of the breast. These images are called mammograms.

 If a lump is found after the first trimester, a diagnostic mammogram may be given with a shield covering the abdomen to protect the fetus.

-If you have any concerns about your breasts while you are pregnant (such as finding a lump or noting a change), see your health care provider.
+If you have any concerns about your breasts while you are pregnant (such as finding a lump or other change), see your health care provider.

 Learn more about breast cancer during pregnancy.